powsybl/powsybl-core/docs/grid_extensions/index.md

     .add();
 ```

-Please note that the sum of the $$qPercent$$ values of the generators coordinating a same point of the network must be 100.
+Please note that the sum of the $qPercent$ values of the generators coordinating a same point of the network must be 100.

 This extension is provided by the `com.powsybl:powsybl-iidm-extensions` module.